Lagash: Archaeology

+Archaeological remains

 Area A (Ibgal of Inanna)

-Site history

 Though commonly known as Area A or the Ibgal of Inanna, this temple complex was actually named Eanna during the Ur periods, while Inanna’s sanctuary within Eanna was known as Ibgal.

 Level I architecture

-Level I of Area A was occupied from Early Dynastic Ur (ED I) to Ur III.
+Level I of Area A was occupied from Early Dynastic (ED I) to Ur III.
 It was used for both daily worship activities and festive celebrations, particularly for the queen of Lagash during the Barley and Malt-eating festivals of Nanše.

-Referring to Hansen’s map in his preliminary report, Level I consists of an oval wall on the Northeast end, surrounding an extensive courtyard.
-The fragments, together with Hansen’s comparison to another Sumerian temple at Khafajah, show that the wall should originally be approximately 130m long.
+Level I consists of an oval wall on the Northeast end, surrounding an extensive courtyard.
+The fragments, together comparison to another Sumerian temple at Khafajah, show that the wall should originally be approximately 130m long.

 For the temple-building, it is connected to the courtyard with steps.
 Twenty-five rooms have been excavated inside the building, in which the western ones would open up to the outside of the temple with corridors and form a tripartite entrance.
-Both the temple-building and the oval wall were built with plano-convex mud bricks, which was a very common material during the Ur periods.
+Both the temple-building and the oval wall were built with plano-convex mud bricks, which was a very common material up to the late Early Dynastic III period.
 Additionally, foundations are found under the temple-building.
 They are composed of rectangular areas of various sizes, some as solid mud bricks and some as cavities of broken pieces of alluvial mud and layers of sand, then capped again with mud bricks.

 Level II and Level III architecture

-Two more levels are present beneath Level I. Interestingly, all of them are similar to each other in terms of layout and construction materials.
+Two more levels are present beneath Level I. All of them are similar to each other in terms of layout and construction materials.
 During the process of building on top of each other, workers at that time would choose to destroy some portions while keeping some others, leading to much open speculation as to the rationales behind.